 Sebastiaan was still in conversation for a bit, but soon approached us with a big smile.
 A firm handshake confirmed the feeling of being welcome and in the right place.
 We first sat down together in a meeting room.
 We explored the situation a bit and got to know each other, and I particularly appreciated that Nils was also able to share his story.
 He was able to ask all his questions and always received a clear, patient explanation.

-Sebastiaan positioned WaterWorld Electronics emphatically as an electronics specialist that also manufactures electric motors for the maritime sector.
-We were proudly introduced to the organization's origins and growth, as well as its non-maritime projects for agriculture and defense, for example.
-It's incredibly impressive how someone Sebastiaan's age (if I'm allowed to say that) has built such a successful company.
-I have nothing but immense respect for him.
+Sebastiaan very emphatically positioned WaterWorld Electronics as an electronics specialist that (also) manufactures electric motors for the maritime sector.
+We were taken through the origins and growth of the organization with great pride, as well as the non-maritime projects for, for example, agriculture and defense.
+It is incredibly impressive how someone of Sebastiaan's age (I can say that) has built such a fine company.
+I can only have immense respect for that.

 Assembly and testing

-After browsing around, we were given an extensive tour of the factory.
-We saw live motor testing and, once again, all the explanations from the people working on them.
-Nils and I, being the geeks that we are, were amazed, and we quickly connected when the conversation turned to microcontrollers, embedded software, and Raspberry Pis.
-It was all the more impressive that WaterWorld Electronics manufactures the necessary printed circuit boards and controllers entirely in-house.
-It was super cool to see.
+After having a look around, we received an extensive tour of the factory.
+We could see live how motors are tested, and here again, we received full explanations from the people working on them.
+Nils and I, being the geeks we essentially are, were wide-eyed with wonder, and we quickly hit it off when the conversation turned to microcontrollers, embedded software, and Raspberry Pis.
+It is all the more impressive that WaterWorld Electronics manufactures the necessary printed circuit boards and controllers entirely in-house.
+Super cool to see.

 From the test room, we went to the assembly/soldering area.
 I have a technical business background, but I'd never seen a machine park that fills printed circuit boards with electrical components and then fully automatically solders, bakes, and applies the sealant.
 It was really cool to see it in person, and truly impressive how much knowledge and passion Sebastiaan shares about it.